iOffice/ci-builder-eslib/README.md

 stating that the property could be undefined makes the compiler tell us about other possible errors.

 To stop introducing errors of the same type we have to communicate that it is okay to allow a certain number of errors.
-This can be done by adding the following entry to `package.json`:
+This can be done by adding the following entry to the `tsconfig.json`:

 ```json
 {